 Jason J. Dickinson, Ph.D., is a Professor of Psychology.
 He is the former acting Chair of the Department of Social Work and Child Advocacy, and the former Director of the Robert D. McCormick Center for Child Advocacy and Policy.
-As Director of the McCormick Center, he oversaw the formation of the Department of Social Work and Child Advocacy (2017) and the development of the Masters of Social Work program (2018).
-He has also served as a principal investigator on a number of direct service and workforce training grants from New Jersey's Department of Children and Families.
+As Director of the McCormick Center, he oversaw the formation of the Department of Social Work and Child Advocacy (2017) and the development of the Masters of Social Work program (2018; accredited 2020).
+He also served as the principal investigator on a number of direct service and workforce training grants from New Jersey's Department of Children and Families.

 His research on children’s eyewitness testimony (understanding how children remember, misremember, forget, and tell about events they’ve experienced) identifies strategies for questioning children in forensic contexts to increase the accuracy of legal decision-making in cases involving children.
-He frequently consults with defense attorneys, prosecutors, law enforcement, and the child protection community to help translate research findings into public policy, inform investigative practices, and evaluate the reliability of children's testimony.
+He frequently consults with attorneys, prosecutors, law enforcement, and the child protection community to help translate research findings into public policy, inform investigative practices, and evaluate the reliability of children's testimony.

 Dr. Dickinson teaches introduction to psychology, forensic psychology, and statistics for psychology majors.